 Scheme Stakeholders Timescales 3.1 A protocol for engagement between Limpsfield Parish Council and the Local Highway Authority should be developed and a methodology produced for dealing with the traffic and parking recommendations of the plan and any significant new issues.
-LPC and SCC Short Term 3.2 A review of how traffic is managed using the most modern techniques available should be carried out to ensure the best solutions are adopted for reducing impact on the character of the area and making it more attractive for pedestrians and cyclists.
+As part of this scheme Limpsfield Parish Council should seek a formal response from the Local Highway Authority to explain why traffic cannot be routed away from the High Street.
+LPC and SCC Short to Medium Term 3.2 A review of how traffic is managed using the most modern techniques available should be carried out to ensure the best solutions are adopted for reducing impact on the character of the area and making it more attractive for pedestrians and cyclists.
 This may include an on-street parking review and support for additional parking restriction enforcement.
 Should opportunities arise, consideration should be given as to whether anything can be done to improve facilities for pedestrians and cyclists in line with Neighbourhood Plan (2019) policy LNP 13.
-Long Term 3.3 A review of HGV signage should be carried out to consider whether this is appropriately located to discourage vehicles from using the High Street.
+LPC and SCC Long Term 3.3 A review of HGV signage should be carried out to consider whether this is appropriately located to discourage vehicles from using the High Street.
 Should HGV movements continue to be an issue, this should be considered under 3.1.
-SCC Short Term 3.4 If the opportunities arise, new parking locations could be identified to reduce congestion on the High Street.
+SCC Short to Medium Term 3.4 If the opportunities arise, new parking locations could be identified to reduce congestion on the High Street.
 This could include drop-off points for deliveries which residents could encourage drivers to use.
 LPC and TDC Long Term 3.5.
 A community speed watch scheme should be supported.
 Efforts should be made to ensure speed signage is visible and that the 20mph speed limit on the High Street, and 30mph elsewhere, is respected.
 Other alternatives, such as painted road signs, could be considered in discussion with Surrey County Council provided these do not create visual clutter.
-LPC and SCC Short Term
+Consideration could also be given to funding a new speed management survey for the High Street.
+LPC and SCC Short to Medium Term